LN57421/LN57421/README.md

 - 🌱 Currently studying in Southern University of Science and Technology, China.
 - 💬 Ask me questions about repositories by e-mail at 12110416@mail.sustech.edu.cn.
 - ⭐ Following by pro.
 Liu Jiang to work on Deep Learning for Medical Imaging in iMed, Shenzhen.
 - ⚡ Can send me messages if you have any problem about any Sustech-Courses.
-All my courses score >= 86.

 ### About me